andrew/nesbitt.io/_posts/2025-12-24-package-managers-keep-using-git-as-a-database.md

 None of this means git is bad.
 Git excels at what it was designed for: distributed collaboration on source code, with branching, merging, and offline work.
 The problem is using it for something else entirely.
 Package registries need fast point queries for metadata.
 Git gives you a full-document sync protocol when you need a key-value lookup.

-If you're building a package manager and git-as-index seems appealing, look at Cargo, Homebrew, CocoaPods, Go.
+If you're building a package manager and git-as-index seems appealing, look at Cargo, Homebrew, CocoaPods, vcpkg, Go.
 They all had to build workarounds as they grew, causing pain for users and maintainers.
 The pull request workflow is nice.
 The version history is nice.
 You will hit the same walls they did.